 (These prices are for one year and are for comparison purposes.
 They may not include taxes and exchange rates will vary.)

-For more information about WordPress.com, see my blog post “Website Solutions – Part 1: Self-hosted WordPress versus WordPress.com” and my page “Choosing a Platform“.
+For more information about WordPress.com, see my blog posts Self-hosted WordPress Versus the Rest, “Website Solutions – Part 1: Self-hosted WordPress versus WordPress.com” and “Choosing a Platform“.